Commands

 • Maintain compatibility with your current Fern compiler version

-Use --list to see all available generator upgrades without applying them.
+Use --list to see the full list of generator upgrades available.

 $fern generator upgrade --list